 Section 6.01.
 Termination of Participation.
 A Participant may terminate his or her participation in the Plan at any time by providing written notice to his Employer.
 A Participant's participation also shall terminate if the Participant is no longer an Eligible Employee.
 The Employer shall inform the Administrator of a Participant's termination of participation within ten business days after it receives the Participant's notice or determines that the Participant is no longer an Eligible Employee.
 As soon as practicable (and not more than 20 days) after the Administrator receives notice from the Employer, unless a Participant makes a contrary election, an appropriate entry shall be made on Cummins' books, or the Administrator shall send to the terminating Participant, at a reasonable charge, a certificate, in either case representing the full Plan Shares credited to his Account.
 The Administrator also shall send a check for the net proceeds of any fractional share credited to the Participant's Account.
-If a Participant elects to terminate and continues to be an Employee, he may not rejoin the Plan for a pericio of six months from the date of the termination.
-In any case of termination, the Administrator shall, if the Participant elects, sell, as the Participant's agent, all or part of the Participant's Plan Shares within five business days after receiving the Participant's written instruction to sell his Plan Shares, and shall deliver to Participants, in which case the proceeds for each Participant shall be based on the average sales price of all shares aggregated and sold with those of other Participants, in which case the proceeds for each Participant shall be the mean of the high and low selling price of Common Stock is not traded on such date, the mean on the next prior date on which it was so traded.
-On termination, fractional shares credited to a Participant's Account that are not aggregated and sold shall be paid for in cash at a price equal to the mean of the high and low selling prices of Common Stock as reported by the principal stock exchange or inter-dealer quotation system on which Common Stock is traded on the date on which the Administrator receives the notice of termination or, if the Common Stock is not so traded on such date, the mean on the next prior date on which is was so traded.
+If a Participant elects to terminate and continues to be an Employee, he may not rejoin the Plan for a period of six months from the date of the termination.
+In any case of termination, the Administrator shall, if the Participant elects, sell, as the Participant's agent, all or part of the Participant's Plan Shares within five business days after receiving the Participant's written instruction to sell his Plan Shares, and shall deliver to Participant the proceeds of the sale, less a handling charge, brokerage commissions, and other costs of sale.
+Whole and fractional shares may be aggregated and sold with those of other Participants, in which case the proceeds for each Participant shall be based on the average sales price of all shares aggregated and sold.
+Any sale may, but need not, be made by purchase for other Accounts, in which case the price shall be the mean of the high and low selling price of Common Stock as reported by the principal stock exchange on which the Common Stock is traded on the date on which th termination, fractional shares credited to a Participant's Account that are not aggregated and sold shall be paid for in cash at a price equal to the mean of the high and low selling prices of Common Stock as reported by the principal stock exchange or inter-dealer quotation system on which Common Stock is traded on the date on which the Administrator receives the notice of termination or, if the Common Stock is not so traded on such date, the mean on the next prior date on which is was so traded.